6estates/idp-golang/README.md

 # 6Estates idp-golang

-## A golang SDK for communicating with the 6Estates Intelligent Document Processing(IDP) Platform.
+A Golang SDK for communicating with the 6Estates Intelligent Document Processing(IDP) Platform.

 ## Documentation
 The documentation for the 6Estates IDP API can be found via https://idp-sea.6estates.com/docs

-The golang library documentation can be found via https://idp-sdk-doc.6estates.com/python/.

 ## Setup
     to be filled